hyperlane-xyz/v2-docs/developers/accounts-api/send.md

 ### Sending

-Perform a Uniswap V3 swap on Ethereum from an Interchain Account .
+Perform a Uniswap V3 swap on Ethereum via an Interchain Account from a controlling account on another chain.
 The Interchain Account must satisfy any requirements the recieving contract has on `msg.sender`, such as token allowances for swapping.

 ```solidity
 uint32 constant ethereumDomain = 0x657468;